bpn182/RasikaDanceAcademy/README.md

-# rasika Dance Academy Website
+# Rasika Dance Academy Website

-A modern, elegant website for rasika Dance Academy - a premier institution for Indian classical dance education, founded by the internationally acclaimed dancer and choreographer rasika Sharma.
+A modern, elegant website for Rasika Dance Academy - a premier institution for Indian classical dance education, founded by the internationally acclaimed dancer and choreographer Rasika Sharma.

 ## About the Academy

-rasika Dance Academy is a beacon of Indian classical dance excellence, established over three decades ago.
-Founded by rasika Sharma, a highly accomplished dancer with multiple national awards and international recognition, the academy has trained more than 500 students who have performed on global stages.
+Rasika Dance Academy is a beacon of Indian classical dance excellence, established over three decades ago.
+Founded by Rasika Sharma, a highly accomplished dancer with multiple national awards and international recognition, the academy has trained more than 500 students who have performed on global stages.

 ### Contact Information